Home

 Motorised skateboard

-For a 1st time offender, the maximum penalty for unlawful use of theory test certificate is ____.
+For a 1st time offender, the maximum penalty for carrying under-aged passengers on PAB is ____.

 Having his or her device confiscated